-The provider has “been a lifesaver,” Kim says.
+The psychologist, who also takes Kim’s insurance, has “been a lifesaver,” Kim says.
 “Knowing I’ll get to see her and talk through things with her has been my saving grace the last few months.”

-While the fields of reproductive psychology and psychiatry have been around for at least two decades, they’ve remained very small until the last seven or eight years, says Lauren M. Osborne, assistant professor of psychiatry and gynecology and obstetrics at Johns Hopkins University School of Medicine.
-More academic centers have begun offering fellowships in women’s mental health and reproductive psychiatry, though they’re still few and far between.
+While the fields of reproductive psychology and psychiatry have been around for at least two decades, they’ve remained very small until the last seven or eight years, says Lauren M. Osborne, assistant professor of psychiatry, and gynecology and obstetrics, at Johns Hopkins University School of Medicine.
+Recently, more academic centers have begun offering fellowships in women’s mental health and reproductive psychiatry, though they’re still few and far between.

 From menstruation through menopause